jack-the-miner/ansible-xmrig/README.md

 # ansible-xmrig
-Ansible Playbook to download XMRIG miner for Monero Mining from GIT source, build on all nodes and run automatically at server boot.
+Ansible Playbook to compile XMRIG miner for Monero mining from GIT source, builds miner on all nodes and runs automatically at server boot.
+XMRig is high performance Monero (XMR) CPU miner.
+Originally based on cpuminer-multi with heavy optimizations/rewrites and removing a lot of legacy code, since version 1.0.0 complete rewritten from scratch on C++.

 Currently tested on:
 * Debian 9